 Seeking medical care nearly always involves stress, and most facilities don’t help with their bland interiors.
 In fact, hospital décor has turned into a cliché: the endless corridors of linoleum, the fluorescent lighting over swathes of gray or beige, the industrial storage and disposal units, and of course plenty of signs because no one could navigate without them.

 It hasn’t always been like this: from the 1920’s to 2009, the Hospital of the Holy Cross in Barcelona incorporated beauty and nature into the healing process.
 Patients spent most of their time in the gardens at the heart of the complex.
 Architect Lluís Domènech i Montaner surrounded them with a series of small buildings, richly ornamented and easily distinguishable from one another.
-Organic curves and vegetal motifs mingled with natural light playing across vibrant tiled surfaces.
+Organic curves and plant motifs mingled with natural light playing across vibrant tiled surfaces.

 Barcelona Modernisme Modernista Round Walls Ceiling Tiles Patterns